Is Apple Cider Vinegar Actually Good for You?

-The health benefits of the vinegar are thought to come from the acetic acid, which has been shown to possess antifungal and antiviral properties.
+The health benefits of the vinegar are thought to come from acetic acid, which has been shown to possess antifungal and antiviral properties.

-The acid has been studied in vitro for its role in inducing tumor necrosis factor (TNF), a pro-inflammatory immune molecule that facilitates cell survival, proliferation and death.
+The acid has been studied in vitro for its role in inducing tumor necrosis factor (TNF), a pro-inflammatory immune molecule that facilitates cell survival, proliferation, and death.

 Acetic acid has been linked to increased cognitive functioning.
 The acetic acid and bacteria found in traditional foods like apple cider vinegar have a unique and highly pure membrane lipid component called sphingolipids that are also components of brain tissue.
 Ingestion of sphingolipid-derivatives find improvements in cognitive function.